Race Time Cut Offs

 - If you are running 10k you will complete 2 laps of the course.

 - If you are running 9.3-miles you will complete 3 laps of the course.

 - AID STATIONS: There are 3 aid stations / water stops on course that can be accessed multiple times throughout your run.
-Each will have water, HEED and Hammer Gels.
+Each will have water, Sport Drink and nutrition.
 The aid stations will be at:

 - Exit of transition area